 A company's core values and purpose influence almost every aspect of the employee's journey and experience—good and bad.

 Your employee's onboarding experience should reflect your organization's commitment to engaging new employees and setting them up for success.
 Your training and learning programs should reveal your investment in your employee's growth through collaborative learning and knowledge-sharing opportunities.
-And the offboarding experience is the last opportunity to show respect and empathy to the departing employee and emphasize their value and contribution to the company.
+And the offboarding experience is the final opportunity to show respect and empathy to the departing employee and emphasize their value and contribution to the company.

 Interested in learning more?
 Book a demo today.